DanielSan2023/client-management/README.md

 - **Spring Boot Starter Test (For Testing)**: Provides support for testing Spring Boot applications.

 - **Spring Boot Starter Validation**: Includes validation support for request data binding and response data rendering.

+- **Batch Processing:** Batch processes are an extremely efficient way of processing large amounts of data

 - **JavaMail API**: Used for sending emails.